Axel-Jacobsen/Succotash/README.md

 loss_fcns.py   -> Loss/Error/Cost functions
 ```

-Here the the best numbers from the test set (by lowest lost)
+Here the the best numbers from the test set (by lowest loss):
 ![Best of the best](good_models/best.png)

-And here are the worst numbers from the test set (by greatest lost)
+And here are the worst numbers from the test set (by greatest loss):
 ![Worst of the worst](good_models/worst.png)
+The numbers above are malformed - a human would have trouble guessing some of them.

 And here are the parameters from the training session
 ```